In This Article...

 Using soy formula is not without controversy.
 In the past, doctors have been concerned that the high number of phytoestrogens in soy formulas may interfere with the immune system, the thyroid, or mess with the reproduction system (especially in boys).

 The AAP indicates that nothing is conclusive, but do urge scientists to keep looking into it.
-If you are interested in soy formulas, talk with your doctor.
+If you are interested in soy formulas, read this, and talk with your doctor.
 He will have the most up-to-date information on this subject!

 Infant Formulas Based on Amino-Acids